Online Active Model Selection for Pre-trained Classifiers: INTRODUCTION

 \section{INTRODUCTION}

 Model selection from a set of pre-trained models is an emerging problem in machine learning and has implications in several practical scenarios.
-Industrial examples include cases in which a telecommunication company or a flight booking company have multiple ML models trained over different sliding windows of data and hope to pick the one that performs the best on a given day.
+Industrial examples include cases in which a telecommunication company or a flight booking company has multiple ML models trained over different sliding windows of data and hopes to pick the one that performs the best on a given day.
 For many real-world problems, unlabeled data is abundant and can be inexpensively collected, while labels are expensive to acquire and require human expertise.
 Consequently, there is a need to robustly identify the best model under limited labeling resources.
 Similarly, one often needs reasonable predictions for the unlabeled data while keeping the labeling budget low.

-Depending on data availability, one can consider two settings: the \emph{pool-based} setting assumes that the learner has access to a pool of unlabeled data, and she tries to select informative data samples from the pool to achieve her task.
-The \emph{online} (streaming) setting works with a stream of data, where the data arrives one at a time, and the learner decides to ask for the label of the data samples on the go or to just throw the sample away.
-While offering less options on which data to label next, this streaming setting alleviates the scalability challenge of storing and processing a large pool of examples in the pool-based setting.
+Depending on the data availability, one can consider two settings: (i) the \emph{pool-based} setting assumes that the learner has access to a pool of unlabeled data, and she can select informative data samples from the pool to achieve her task, and (ii) the \emph{online} setting assumes the data is arriving one example at a time (\ie, in a stream), and the learner decides to ask for the example's label on the go or to just throw it away.
+While offering fewer options on which data to label, this setting alleviates the scalability challenge of storing and processing a large pool of examples in the pool-based setting.

-Another important aspect is the nature of the data: the instance/label pairs might be sampled \emph{\iid}\ from a fixed distribution, or chosen \emph{adversarially} by an (oblivious) adversary.
-While sometimes the \iid~assumption is reasonable, there are practical scenarios where this assumption fails to hold.
-These include cases where there are temporal or spatial dependencies or non-stationarities in the dataset.
-In these situations, it may be safer not to make assumptions on the data and rather consider worst-case data examples.